-Once an officer has settled into the role, you’ll want to hold onto them – this can be achieved by running enjoyable, efficient and productive meetings, offering training and development opportunities if you can (including a mentoring programme), and regular communication.
+Once an officer has settled into the role, you’ll want to hold onto them – this can be achieved by running enjoyable, efficient and productive meetings.
+You should also offer training (every governing officer should have a basic induction as to what a governance role entails) and development opportunities if you can, including a mentoring programme.
 Your group should have guidelines on the exact requirements for each officer’s role: what is expected of them, when/how often they need to provide reports, meetings they will need to attend, and so on.

 Constructive feedback is important for all officers, including the Chair.
 This can be carried out informally but also through an annual review, conducted independently or internally.

 Even with an efficient governing body, group leaders need to consider succession planning (planning for the future in case someone steps down).
 This can be achieved through regularly reviewing performance, making a list of the attributes and skills required for each role, and keeping a list of potential members or officers.